 Victims need professional help in order to treat their abuse, usually through therapy and counseling.
 Because depression, anxiety, and other disorders are common among victims, they also typically require prescription medications.
 Victims who engage in self-harm because of their abuse may need to be involuntarily hospitalized.
 These and other treatments may last years, or even the rest of the victim’s life.

 Of course, all of these come at a steep financial cost for the victim.
 The worse the abuse is, and the longer it goes on, the harder it is for the victim to recover.
-Victims should not bear the burden of having to pay for these expenses, and that is where civil litigation comes in.
-Common damages sought by sexual abuse victims include the following:
+Victims should not bear the burden of having to pay for these expenses, especially in Chicago, and that is where civil litigation comes in.
+Common damages sought by sexual abuse victims in include the following:

 Medical bills.
 These generally cover any sort of hospitalization after an attack, as well as treatment for physical injuries.